A Transatlantic Crossing

 My plans for the crossing on Queen Mary 2 included these: Canyon Ranch Spa (Aqua Therapy Centre and a hot stone massage), enrichment programs, and the High Tea.
 I love the High Tea On Cunards' Queens which is offered in the ball room, the buffet, and on the Promenade Deck.

 Queen Mary 2 has the largest library on a ship and you find books in a variety of languages, nearly 10,000 books.

 But please note that I like the library (a little smaller library) on Queen Victoria with a spiral Mahogony stair case better, althoug it has less books.
 Please note that when choosing a ship for a crossing that Queen Mary 2

 is the most stable cruise ship as it has a deep-V hull and extra-thick steel plates.
-This type of construction is much more expensive, therefore Cunard used a more standard-construction on the other two ships, Queen Elizabeth and Queen Victoria.
-I have not been on the Queen Elizabeth, but it is very similar to Queen Victoria.
+This type of construction is much more expensive, therefore Cunard used a more standard-construction on the other two ships, Queen Elizabeth and Queen Victoria and on the coming Queen Anne.

 I sailed with a group on Queen Victoria in November 2010 our of Venice to the Greek Isles and we had some strong winds and could not tender to land one day, but Queen Victoria was very stable in spite of high winds.
 QM 2 is even more stable.